 Yes, we do know that most people hate the term “salesperson” but I believe business owners love it, because in layman’s terms.
 More sales = more revenue (income) for the business.

-Which is what most people hope for when we produce content on internet.
+Which is what most people hope for when we produce content on the internet.

 They’ll just need to have updated knowledge about search engine optimization because every piece of content has to be formatted (structured) in a way that’s great for search engines algorithm & for the audiences.